Short com TV sitcom writing competition

 Material is your own original writing.
 (Writing teams are permitted) Breach of copyright is not permitted unless prior permission is sought and granted.

-Authors of submissions will contain their copyright of their own material.
+Authors of submissions will contain the copyright of their own material.

 Entrants cannot have a sitcom previously commissioned by a major network, broadcaster or streaming service broadcasted in the UK or US.

 Entrants cannot approach readers or the judging panel enquiring the judging status of their script.
 Entrants can be immediately disqualified if found to have broken this rule.

 We’re proud to announce our panel of judges for the first Short Com Sitcom Competition are: